Smoothing discrete Morse theory: Background

 \begin{definition}[Handle decomposition] Let $M$ be a topological $d$-manifold (resp. a PL $d$-manifold, resp. a smooth $d$-manifold) with possibly empty boundary.
 A \emph{topological} (resp.\ \emph{PL}, resp. \emph{smooth}) \emph{handle decomposition for $M$} is an expression of the form

-where each $H_h^{(i_h)}$ is a $i_h$-handle attached onto the union of the previous ones, in the topological (resp.
+where $H_0^{(0)}$ is a $0$-handle and every $H_h^{(i_h)}$ is an $i_h$-handle attached to the union of the previous ones, in the topological (resp.
 PL, resp. smooth) category. \end{definition}

+For typographical reasons, we will often use the expression ``\emph{handles of index $i$}'' instead of ``$i$-handles''.

-\begin{example} The unit ball in any euclidean space admits a smooth handle decomposition into one $0$-handle.
-Conversely, any manifold with a smooth handle decomposition consisting of one handle only, is, by definition, diffeomorphic to the unit ball in some euclidean space. \end{example}
+\begin{example} For every $d$, the ball $\mathbb{B}^d$ admits a smooth handle decomposition into one handle of index $0$.
+(One can also come up with more complicated decompositions: For example, one can obtain $\mathbb{B}^d$ also by attaching one $0$-handle, one $(d-1)$-handle, and one $d$-handle.)
+Conversely, any manifold with a smooth handle decomposition consisting of only one handle is, by definition, diffeomorphic to the unit ball in some Euclidean space. \end{example}

-\begin{example} The standard $d$-sphere $S^d$ admits a smooth handle decomposition into one $0$-handle and one $d$-handle.
-It follows from the work by Cerf \cite{CerfPiso} on twisted diffeomorphisms that also all exotic $d$-spheres, for $d\geq 7$, admit a smooth handle decomposition into one $0$-handle and one $d$-handle. \end{example}
+\begin{example} The standard $d$-sphere $S^d$ admits a smooth handle decomposition into one handle of index $0$ and one handle of index $d$.
+It follows from the work by Cerf \cite{CerfPiso} on twisted diffeomorphisms that also all exotic $d$-spheres, for $d\geq 7$, admit a smooth handle decomposition into one handle of index $0$ and one handle of index~$d$. \end{example}

 \begin{example} If any exotic $4$-sphere exists, then it cannot have a smooth handle decomposition into one $0$-handle and one $4$-handle.
-This is because all orientation-preserving diffeomorphisms $S^3\rightarrow S^3$ are isotopic, by the work of Moise \cite{Moise}.
+This is because all orientation-preserving diffeomorphisms $S^3\rightarrow S^3$ are isotopic to each other, by the work of Moise \cite{Moise}.
 (The smoothing of the attaching diffeomorphism is unique, by Theorem \ref{thm:UniqueSmoothStructure}.)
 It follows that if a closed $4$-manifold $M$ has a smooth handle decomposition into two handles, attached via some diffeomorphism $S^3\rightarrow S^3$, then $M$ is diffeomorphic to the standard $4$-sphere.
 This could be considered a reason why exotic $4$-spheres are difficult to find (if they exist): To construct them, one needs to deal with complicated smooth handle decompositions. \end{example}

-Every manifold of dimension different than $4$ admits a \emph{topological} handle decomposition.
+Every manifold of dimension different from $4$ admits a \emph{topological} handle decomposition.
 In contrast, the $4$-manifolds admitting topological handle decompositions are precisely those that admit a smooth structure.

 \begin{example} The $E_8$ $4$-manifold by Freedman does not admit any topological handle decomposition. \end{example}